Quick Answers

 Do tutoring students get Gems access?

-Yes.
-Gems can be granted automatically for students who book tutoring bundles, as long as they are signed up.
-If they are not already signed up, access can follow after signup.
+Gems access may be included or granted for students who book eligible tutoring bundles, as long as they have a StudyGlitch account.
+If the student is not signed up yet, access can be connected after signup.

 What is the Collaborative Learning Hub?